sandhya212/Mistic/function_flowchart.rst

         List of all marker channels in the multiplexed images.
 This is provided by the user in user_inputs/metadata folder as Markers.csv.
 	User can still choose a subset of LABELS_MARKERS, through the GUI, for visualizing the image tSNE

+	``rb_imtech_val : int``
+	If value = 0, Vectra processing is invoked, if value = 1, t-CyCIF processing is invoked and if value = 2, CODEX processing is invoked

         **Output**

 	``file_name_rot : str``